Executive Summary

 Daimler AG

-Daimler is till date one of the biggest market shareholders in automobile industry widening its product range from passenger cars to trucks and buses such as Mercedes Benz, Smart, Maybach, Freightliner, Setra, Western Start, and Thomas built buses.
+Daimler is, to date, one of the biggest market shareholders in the automobile industry, widening its product range from passenger cars to trucks and buses such as Mercedes Benz, Smart, Maybach, Freightliner, Setra, Western Start, and Thomas-built buses.

-Daimler being a multinational enterprise is one of the largest automobile market share holding entity, it has widened its business range by financing, insuring, leasing vehicles and fleet management and innovative international mobility services.
-Total revenue by the end of 2016, was 153,261 million Euro.
+Daimler, being a multinational enterprise, is one of the largest automobile market share holding entities; it has widened its business range by financing, insuring, leasing vehicles, fleet management and innovative international mobility services.
+Total revenue by the end of 2016 was 153,261 million euros.

-The company has a potential growth opportunity worldwide; it is implanting manufacturing units in Brazil, India, and China in coming decades by exploiting synergies from1.4 billion US Dollars to 3billion US Dollars.
+The company has a potential growth opportunity worldwide; it is implanting manufacturing units in Brazil, India, and China in the coming decades by exploiting synergies from 1.4 billion US Dollars to 3 billion US Dollars.
 However, in the European market, the saturation rate is a potential threat to the company.
-The industry has overcapacities that will affect the production of luxury cars that may cause Daimler AG to lose the leadership position in the market (“Daimler SWOT & PESTLE Analysis – SWOT & PESTLE.com,” n.d.).
+The industry has over-capacities that will affect the production of luxury cars, which may cause Daimler AG to lose its leadership position in the market (“Daimler SWOT & PESTLE Analysis – SWOT & PESTLE.com,” n.d.).

 Brand equity